No news is good news, right?

 Skyhorse Publishing was founded in 2006 and is located in Midtown Manhattan.
 We have more than twelve imprints, including Skyhorse, Sky Pony Press, Arcade, Sports Publishing, Allworth, Helios Press, Night Shade Books, Talos Press, Carrel Books, Good Books, and Not For Tourists.

 I have been with the company since 2012 and am a full-time senior editor, splitting my time between the NYC offices and my northeastern Pennsylvania home.
 I acquire and edit the following nonfiction categories for both children and adults: cooking, lifestyle, crafting, art/interior design, humor, travel, mind/body/spirit, sex/sexuality, health/diet/nutrition, pets/nature.
-As of 2018, my adult and young adult fiction acquisitions will be limited as I focus more on growing my nonfiction lists.
+As of 2019, I am no longer acquiring adult, young adult, or middle grade fiction; however, I am still looking for picture books and practical nonfiction for kids.

 If you're interested in submitting a manuscript or proposal for review, please make sure it falls under one of the above genres and send your query to nfrail [at] skyhorsepublishing [dot] com.